D-Pagey/100-days-of-code/log.md

 **Thoughts:** Much better coding session than yesterday, really enjoyed this one.
 The Bootstrap documentation was a lot easier to understand having worked in JavaScript the past few weeks.
 I restarted my FreeCodeCamp Tribute Page and am almost finished, this has been a small project I've wanted to redo for a while.
 I should be able to finish this quickly tomorrow and then move on to redoing my FCC Personal Portfolio.

+Side-note: Felt a lot fresher waking up early to code before work than trying to code late at night.

 **Link to work:** [Tribute Page](https://codepen.io/Pagey/full/GmOYdm/)